paulg1212/Sylvie-The-Robot/documentation/ROADMAP.md

 ### Mission statement.
-We will create a multipurpose 3d printable, female humanoid robot featuring animatronic silicone skin, capable of emulating human behaviors such as communication, basic reasoning skills, displaying emotions, carrying objects, walking, playing video games, playing board games, playing sports, intimacy and sexual intercourse.
+We will create a multipurpose 3d printable, female humanoid robot featuring animatronic silicone skin, capable of emulating human behaviors such as communication, basic reasoning skills, displaying emotions, carrying objects, walking, playing video games, playing board games, playing sports, intimacy and sexual intercourse by New Year's Eve of 2020.

 ### Stage 1: Casing a silicone head.